sajad torkamani

 Unlike host machines, containers use a virtual file system that’s ephemeral / non-persistent.
 This means that when you restart a container, any data it stored previously in its virtual file system is gone.

-(Not sure about how the data is persisted) Volumes let you mount a folder in the host filesystem into the virtual file system of Docker so that any data created within a directory inside the container is automatically created on a directory on the host file system.
-Now, when you restart a container, the container will use the data on the host filesystem when booting up its own virtual filesystem.
+Volumes let you mount a folder in the host filesystem into the virtual file system of Docker so that any data created within a directory inside the container is also created on a directory on the host file system.
+This means that when you restart a container, the container will use the data on the host filesystem when booting up its own virtual filesystem.

 If you have persistent data like a MySQL database, you often want to use this data in multiple containers (e.g., a REST API, some cron job service).